het-tanis/prolug-labs/Ansible-Labs/16-Web-Server-Env-Deploy/step2/text.md

 <details>
 <summary>Solution</summary>

-There's no awnsers here.
+There's no answers here.
 You have to do this one on your own, you can do it manually but know that you're going to be doing that a lot for all those developer teams.

 Ok, there's an answer found at /answers/individual_web_environment.yaml.